Atcham (and Shrewsbury from 1871), Shropshire

 Afterwards, it reverted to civilian use becoming the Poor Law Hospital for Shropshire and was later known as Cross Houses Hospital.
 It was later used as offices by the Shropshire Health Authority but in 2004, after a period of lying empty, the site was redeveloped with the original main building being retained.

-The Atcham Union operated a number of children's scattered homes in Shrewsbury located at Besford House and Belle Vue House, both on Trinity Street, and at Pen-y-Bont on Betton Street.
+The Atcham Union operated a number of children's scattered homes in Shrewsbury.
+The first, opened in 1911, was Besford House on Trinity Street.
+It was followed in around 1915 by Belle Vue House, also on Trinity Street, and Pen-y-Bont on Betton Street.
 In the 1920s, these three could house a total of 100 children.
-Other locations that may have served as homes are Grasmere, London Road (for boys); Holywell Street; and 143 Abbey Foregate.
+A receiving home for twelve children was opened at 143 Abbey Foregate.
+Other locations that may have served as homes were Grasmere, London Road (for boys), and on Holywell Street.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.